 Solvent-dominated processes involve the full or near-full replacement of steam with a hydrocarbon solvent and have the potential to reduce GHG emissions by up to 70%.
 These technologies could include solvents paired with wellbore heating, superheating, or electromagnetic heating, with the addition of steam.

-We expect to launch a pilot project to evaluate solvent-dominated technology by early 2023.
+We expect to launch a pilot project to evaluate solvent-dominated technology by late 2023.

 In situ heat recovery

 Over the past two decades, the SAGD process has pumped heat into the ground to produce bitumen, transforming Canada’s in situ oil sands into the world’s largest human-made “battery”.
 We can harness this energy by using geothermal technology in our existing mature, shallow wells and recycled water from our base operations and tailings ponds to recover and repurpose the heat.

 This process would generate reliable base-load electricity with zero carbon emission and enhance bitumen recovery, while responsibly managing process and/or tailings water and accelerating the reclamation of tailings ponds.

 The thermal energy from just one SAGD well can produce enough electricity to power 3,600 homes for a year and we have hundreds of such wells.